 Where Chamberí Locals Gather for Everyday Life

 Chamberí's small parks work as neighborhood meeting points.
-Older couples, parents with toddlers, people reading newspapers in shade.
+Older couples, parents with toddlers, people reading newspapers in the shade.
 The everyday Madrid that doesn't photograph well but makes the city livable.

 After Dark: Music, Dancing, and Terrace Sessions That Last Until Dawn